tayvano/lazarus-bluenoroff-research/hacks-and-thefts/Alphapo Coinspaid.md

 The perpetrators’ main goal was to **trick a critical employee into installing software to gain remote control of a computer for the purpose of infiltrating and accessing CoinsPaid's internal systems**.
 After 6 months of failed attempts, the hackers managed to attack our infrastructure on July 22, 2023, successfully.

+Based on the timing, the Alphapo heist could have been due to the JumpCloud intrusion (see para.
+136).
+CoinsPaid noted that “Recruiters from crypto companies contacted CoinsPaid employees via LinkedIn and various Messengers, offering very high salaries.
+For instance, some of our team members received job offers with compensation ranging from 16,000-24,000 USD a month.
+During the interview process, the perpetrators aimed to trick the candidates into installing the JumpCloud Agent or a special program to complete a technical task.”

 ## Lazarus Hackers Used Similar Tactics in the Atomic Wallet Heist

 Match System specialists discovered similar patterns that Lazarus previously used in their recent 100M USD Atomic Wallet hack.